Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 }
 ```

-It can then be attached to a specific function like this:
+It can then be used to decorate a specific function like this:

 ```csharp
 [B2cValidation]